viveknathani/viveknathani.github.io/src/static/markdown/LISTS.md

 1. the immortals of meluha by amish tripathi
 2. the secret of the nagas by amish tripathi
 3. the oath of the vayuputras by amish tripathi
-4. desigining data intensive applications
+4. desigining data intensive applications by martin kleppmann
 5. an era of darkness - the british empire in india by shashi tharoor
 6. the first world war by john keegan (currently reading, and really liking it!)